DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - **View-Based access controls**: access control that allows the database to be logically divided into components like records, fields, or groups allowing sensitive data to be hidden from non-authorized users; admins can set up views by user type, allowing only access to assigned views

 [7.1](#7.1) Understand and comply with investigations (OSG-9 Chpt 19)
-- **Investigation**: a formal inquiry and systematic process that involves gathering information to determine the cause of a security incident or violation
+- 🟢**Investigation**: a formal inquiry and systematic process that involves gathering information to determine the cause of a security incident or violation
 - Investigators must be able to conduct reliable investigations that will hold up in court; securing the scene is an essential and critical part of every investigation
     - securing the scene might include any/all of the following:
         - sealing off access to the area or crime scene